Vacation in Morocco: After two years of Corona, we are looking forward to guests

 The government paid tourism workers a small sum of corona aid for three months, but that was far from enough.
 The many people who work informally in tourism got nothing.
 Since they are not registered, they received no help.
 Many were the breadwinners of entire families.

-Nevertheless, Mostafa is optimistic about the future.
+Nevertheless, Mostafa is optimistic regarding the future.
 “Morocco has great riches in terms of culture and landscape.
 The security situation and the infrastructure are very good, so that the country is also easy to travel individually.
 In addition, we hardly have any mass tourism.
 A lot is in local hands, which is what the state wants and also supports with project funds.”

 Tips and information: